dotty-staging/pdbp/index.md

 When writing an introduction it is challenging to find the right balance between providing too many details or too few details.

 This introduction
   - provides many details,
   - omits some details,
-  - provides details that are repeated in the main part of the document.
+  - provides details that are repeated in the main part of this document.

 You have to use your knowlegde and imagination to make sense of it.

 It is perfectly fine to first read it diagonally.

-I recommend to reread it from time to time once you get more and more acqainted with the content of the rest of the document.
+I recommend to reread it from time to time once you get more and more acqainted with the content of the rest of this document.

 ## **Introducing `FP`**

 In his Turing Award winning lecture, John Backus describes the [`FP` programming language](https://en.wikipedia.org/wiki/FP_(programming_language)).

 The `FP` programming language consists, roughly speaking, of objects, programs, forms and definitions, where
  - a program transforms objects to an object,
  - a form transforms programs to a program,
  - a definition defines a program or a form in terms of programs and forms.